-The Alaska Native Fund is guided by an Alaska Native Steering Committee representing diverse geographic, organizational, and generational perspectives.
-The Steering Committee created our Fund guidelines, recommends grant funding, assess and evolve guidelines each year, and promotes the Fund to our funding partners and Alaska Native communities.
-Members:
+The Alaska Native Fund is guided by an Alaska Native Steering Committee representing diverse geographic, organizational and generational perspectives.
+The Steering Committee created our Fund guidelines, recommends grant funding, reviews guidelines each year and promotes the Fund to our funding partners and Alaska Native communities.

-Daniel James Inulak Lum, Photographer and Writer (Inupiat) offered tours with his family out of Barrow specializing in trips to Nuvuk where visitors were able to witness polar bears and walrus.
-Over time, snapping pictures for tourists and shooting photographs of his own, he produced Nuvuk, the Northermost, published in 2013.
+Daniel James Inulak Lum – Photographer and Writer (Inupiat) offered tours with his family out of Barrow specializing in trips to Nuvuk where visitors were able to witness polar bears and walrus.
+Over time, snapping pictures for tourists and shooting photographs of his own, he published Nuvuk, the Northernmost in 2013.
 It is a poignant snapshot of life in a town where environmental changes are impossible to overlook.
-Daniel’s vivid photographs of wildlife, such as whales, polar bears, and birds, offer rare close-ups of animals few ever see.
+Daniel’s vivid photographs of wildlife, such as whales, polar bears and birds, offer rare close-ups of animals few ever see.
 Daniel is also Northern Regions Consultant for the Northern Alaska Environmental Center.

-Liz Medicine Crow – CEO of First Alaskans Institute-At Large Member of Anchorage/Kake.
-(Tlingit & Haida) Liz is the current CEO of First Alaskans Institute Liz received her B.A. from Fort Lewis College and her law degree from Arizona State University College of Law.
+Liz Medicine Crow (At-Large Member) – CEO of First Alaskans Institute – Anchorage/Kake (Tlingit & Haida) Liz is the current CEO of First Alaskans Institute Liz received her B.A. from Fort Lewis College and her law degree from Arizona State University College of Law.
 She served as Director of the Legal Department at Cheyenne River Housing Authority before moving to Anchorage where she worked as the Policy Analyst & Planner for the Alaska Native Tribal Health Consortium, working on behalf of the Alaska Native Health Board before working at First Alaskans Institute.
 Liz is a Tlingit and Haida from Kake.
 On her Tlingit side she is Raven Kaach.adi, Fresh Water-marked Sockeye Salmon.
 On her Haida side she is Eagle Tiits Gitee Nei, Hummingbird.